anujnm/code-test/README.md

 Note that the data is de-duped and cleaned in __process_data.
 The de-duping is done by checking all the parameters of each transaction object.

-Documentation has been generated using Sphinx and can be found at ./docs/_build/html/index.html

 ## Setup